-The ITA is a Training service established on behalf of Adult or Dislocated Worker participants.
-An IEP does not constitute an obligation of the ITA award.
-An ITA may be awarded based on the following: availability of funds, a thorough individual assessment, and determination by case management that training services are needed and are appropriate.
-ITAs must be linked to occupations that are listed as "In Demand" per the current Spokane WDA Demand/Decline Occupations List (Demand/Decline List).
-Training in occupations that are "Balanced" require justification and program management approval.
-All participant files must contain a printout showing the training on the Demand/Decline List that is current at the time training funds are authorized.
-Training in occupations that are "Not in Demand" require approval by the Spokane Area Workforce Development Council (SAWDC).
-The SAWDC will regularly review petition letters submitted by program management regarding why a specific occupation should be categorized differently.
-Should the SAWDC find reasonable cause, the occupation will be changed and program staff will be notified.
+The ITA is a Training service, and is established on behalf of registered Adult or Dislocated Worker participants.
+An Individual Employment Plan (IEP) does not constitute an "obligation" of the ITA award.
+An ITA may be awarded based on availability of funds; a thorough individual assessment; determination by case management, as appropriate, training services are needed; and determination of skills and qualifications to successfully participate in the selected training services.
+The participant's IEP shall provide the justification for all services, including the appropriate combination of training and other provided services directly linked to the employment opportunities leading to economic self-sufficiency.
+ITAs must be linked to occupations in targeted industry clusters defined by the SAWDC and "In Demand" per the current Spokane WDA Demand/Decline Occupations list.
+Training in occupations that are "Balanced" requires justification and management approval at the program level.
+Printout of the occupations that are "Not in Demand" require approval by the SAWDC as well as a letter by the program petitioning the SAWDC and explaining why the occupation should be on the "Balanced" or "In Demand" list.

-SAWDC Policy #W408 June 2014 Page 1 of 3 Using ITA funds, qualified individuals may select to participate in training from providers on the Eligible Training Providers List in consultation with a case manager.
+Using ITA funds, qualified individuals may select to participate in training from providers on the Eligible Training Providers List in consultation with a case manager.
 Payments for ITAs may be made in a variety of ways, including the electronic transfer of funds through financial institutions, vouchers, or other appropriate methods with approval by the SAWDC.
 Payments may also be made incrementally, paying a portion of the costs at different points in the training course.
+It is the intent of the SAWDC to primarily use ITA dollars to help participants make wage progression and gain a livable wage job.
+Priority must be given to enrolled eligible veterans and their spouses under the Jobs for Veterans Act.
+Other legislative guidelines also provide that "priority shall be given to recipients of public assistance and other low income individuals" for Adult programs where funding is limited.